Higher multiplier ideals: Introduction

 still make sense for a twisted $\sD$-module $\cM$ with a good filtration $F_{\bullet}\cM$.

-Together with Claude Sabbah, the first author is developing a theory of \emph{complex mixed Hodge modules}, where one removes perverse sheaves from the picture and describes polarizations as certain distribution-valued pairings on the underlying $\sD$-modules.
-In \S \ref{sec:twisted MHM} below, this formalism is extended to \emph{$\alpha L$-twisted polarizable Hodge modules}: for $\alpha\in \mathbb{R}$, these are filtered $\sD_{X,\alpha L}$-modules with a pairing valued in the sheaf of $\alpha L$-twisted currents (that transform by $|g|^{-2\alpha}$ under a change in trivialization of $L$); see also \cite{SV11}.
+Claude Sabbah and the first author have been developing a theory of \emph{complex mixed Hodge modules}, where one removes perverse sheaves from the picture and describes polarizations as certain distribution-valued pairings on the underlying $\sD$-modules.
+In \S \ref{sec:twisted MHM}, we extend this formalism to \emph{$\alpha L$-twisted polarizable Hodge modules}: for $\alpha\in \mathbb{R}$, these are filtered $\sD_{X,\alpha L}$-modules with a pairing valued in the sheaf of $\alpha L$-twisted currents (see also \cite{SV11}).
+This poses no technical difficulties, but leads to a very useful new point of view on certain global questions.
+(For example, the results are also used in the paper \cite{BakkerSchnell} by Bakker and the first author to give a new Hodge-theoretic proof of Hwang's theorem on base manifolds of Lagrangian fibration on irreducible holomorphic symplectic manifolds.)

-We prove a general vanishing theorem of twisted polarizable Hodge modules; for more details, see Theorem \ref{thm: vanishing theorem for twisted Hodge module}.
-A version of this theorem has been independently proved by Dougal Davis and Kari Vilonen \cite[Theorem 1.4]{Davisvilonen23}. \begin{thm} Let $D$ be an effective divisor on a projective complex manifold $X$ and denote $L=\cO_X(D)$.
-For any $\alpha \in \mathbb{Q}$, let $M$ be an $\alpha L$-twisted Hodge module with strict support $X$ and let $B$ be an effective divisor on $X$ such that the $\Q$-divisor $B+\alpha D$ is ample.
-Then for any $k\in \Z$, we have
+We prove a general vanishing theorem of twisted polarizable Hodge modules. \begin{thm} Let $D$ be an effective divisor on a projective complex manifold $X$ and set $L=\cO_X(D)$.
+For any $\alpha \in \mathbb{Q}$, let $M$ be an $\alpha L$-twisted Hodge module with strict support $Z$ and let $B$ be an effective divisor on $Z$ such that the $\Q$-divisor $B+\alpha D|_Z$ is ample.
+Then